 In June 2014, I sued my employer, GMA Network, Inc. Signing those documents sealed my future, or the end of it.
 Scratch that.
 The company does not actually recognize me as its employee, and that’s precisely why I, along with other members of the Talents Association of GMA (TAG), filed a case against the network.

 Yes, we sued the network that gave us ‘that big break.’
 Yes, we pressed charges against the bigwigs of one of the largest media conglomerates in the country.
 Yes, we took to court the proverbial hand that feeds us.
 And yes, our uphill battle is far from over.

 Joining the case against the network earned me the unimaginative title: case filer.
 That title is now my VIP pass to different forms of discrimination and harassment that are a shared experience among TAG members.
 These came as various policy changes, including some concerning our salaries and engagement in our programs, that were implemented without any formal written memorandum.

 You see, a large number of case filers have been with the network long before I even graduated from college.
-I’ve gotten unsolicited pieces of advice, telling me I lack experience, that I haven’t fully experienced being in the industry, and thus, I am not in the position to judge whether what was being practiced was just or not.
+I’ve gotten unsolicited pieces of advice, telling me I lack experience, that I haven’t fully maximized my time in the industry, thus, I am not in the position to judge whether what was being practiced was just or not.
 Such conversations usually end with Ganyan naman sa lahat (That’s how it is anywhere) or Magtiis ka lang muna, baka masanay ka rin (Just be patient and you may get used to it).